General Information – Legal Internships

-The Office of the Attorney General values the contributions made by law clerks.
-The office works with law schools at the University of Iowa and Drake University, as well as law schools outside the state, to ensure that law clerks are given the best experience possible and receive appropriate academic credit for their work.
+The Office works with the law schools at the University of Iowa and Drake University, as well as law schools outside the state, to ensure that interns are given the best experience possible and receive appropriate academic credit for their work.

-Clerkships are available in the following areas of practice: Administrative Law Division, Area Prosecutions Division, Consumer Protection Division, Criminal Appeals Division, Department of Human Services Division, Environmental Law Division, Revenue Division, Tobacco Enforcement Unit, and the Tort Claims Division.
+Internships are available in the following areas of practice: Licensing and Administrative Law Division, Area Prosecutions Division, Consumer Protection Division, Criminal Appeals Division (2nd year students), Human Services Division, Environmental Law Division, Revenue Division,

 - Traditional legal research memoranda.